ausaccessfed/spin/README.md

 Steps:

 1. Register your service with AAF Rapid Connect ([test](https://rapid.test.aaf.edu.au) / [production](https://rapid.aaf.edu.au))

+    NB: Ensure you SECRET **does not contain a ' character** as this is used within configuration files as a delimiter and will cause startup to fail.

     After registration, please contact AAF to request that your registration be converted to an `auresearch` service to ensure SPIN works correctly.